tonywong94/edge_pydb/README.md

 It is recommended that you unpack additional files into a single directory that is easily accessible on your file system, and not embedded within your Python libraries (`site-packages` area).
 Here is the suggested way to incorporate these into your runtime environment.

-Leave the git directory in which this README is located.
-(This ensures that the package runs from your `site-packages` area and not the current directory.)
+Ensure you are *not* in the directory in which `setup.py` is located, since you want to run the package from your `site-packages` area and not the current directory.
 Open an iPython shell and type:

     import edge_pydb.util as edgeutil
     edgeutil.listfiles(values=True)